Table of Contents

 All plants are scientifically classified into main 7 levels.
-These levels are Kingdom, Division, Class, Order, Family, Genus and Species.
-A genus comprise of many species and botanical name consists of Genus (uppercase) followed by Species (lowercase).
+These levels are the Kingdom, Division, Class, Order, Family, Genus and Species.
+A genus comprise of many species and the botanical name consists of Genus (uppercase) followed by Species (lowercase).
 Genus consists of many species which are closely related and have lots of similarities.
 Species is the lowest level and represents the group of the same plants.

 The botanical name of Patang is Caesalpinia sappan.
 It belongs to plant family Leguminosae.
-Below is given taxonomical classification of the plant.
+Below is given a taxonomical classification of the plant.